 Because I'd be pretty angry.

-We've we've lived in this neighborhood twenty-three years, and just to give you some perspective of where we live, we're we're on a a street, a very small street on the top of the Temiskal uh Canyon Gateway Park, a street called Rimmer.
+And just to give you some perspective of where we live, we're on a street, a very small street on the top of the Temiscal Canyon Gateway Park, a street called Rimmer.

-And we had direct line of sight to not only where the fire originated, but over the twenty-three years we've lived there, we've seen tons of fires like this.
+And we had direct line of sight to not only where the fire originated, but over the 23 years we've lived there, we've seen tons of fires like this.

-And almost in every case, you know, the the air assets are right on it.
+And almost in every case, you know, the air assets are right on it.

-Um, yeah, we have a fire hydrant forever house.
+You know, we have a fire hydrator for our house.

-Every every single year, uh, we religiously, and and we we have to is we clear the hillside, we fin out the yuk, we dead brush all the you know, any other trees in and around the area, and on top of that, you know, on top of the property taxes, which should go to support the fire department police, of course, and keeping us safe and keeping our property safe, we have assessments for open spaces which is sold as fire clearance and abatement and you know park maintenance and this that and the other.
+And on top of that, you know, on top of the property taxes, which should go to support the fire department, police, of course, and keeping us safe and keeping our property safe, we have assessments for open spaces, which is sold as fire clearance and abatement and park maintenance and this, that, and the other.

-I will tell you that there this area behind our house, this this uh Santa Monica Nature Conservancy was a freaking tinder box.
+I will tell you that this area behind our house, this Santa Monica Nature Conservancy, was a freaking Tinderbox.

-Um Palisades Highland I mean sa I saw all these neighborhoods burn.
+Palisades Highland, I mean, I saw all these neighborhoods burned.

 I saw the Palisades Highland burn.